Not having the right outsourcing contract can cost your company fortune!

 There are various IT assets that need to be transferred while making an outsourcing arrangement.
 These assets might include telecommunication equipment, computer hardware, leases on equipment, software licenses, etc. A formal sales agreement is required to formally transfer these assets to the outsourcing company.

 When transferring software licenses, there might be some extra cost or licensing fee in transferring these assets.
 In addition to that, taxes and stamp duties might also be attracted when transferring these assets.
 You need to take this into account as well while agreeing on the outsourcing contract cost.
+Also, make sure your contract for outsourcing services is comprehensive of all such transferring costs.

 Warranty For The Product/Project